PASSION AND PERFECTIONISM

 We don’t know when large groups can gather again, but it’s often the larger groups that can bring more stress in terms of making decisions – having a bigger group means considering further aspects of your day in addition to the previous list – things like favours, decorations, entertainment, guests’ childcare and parking, who will be your bridesmaids and groomsmen, and seating plans for your VIP guests at the ceremony as well as all guests for the reception.

 You may also have to deal with uninvited and unwanted advice when other people are involved.
-But what an amazing memorable and wonderful occasion a well thought out big wedding is, right from the hair and make up ladies arriving early in the morning, to dancing the night away in the arms of your new spouse into the wee hours.
+But don't get us wrong, what an amazing memorable and wonderful occasion a well thought out big wedding is, right from the hair and make up ladies arriving early in the morning, to dancing the night away in the arms of your new spouse into the wee hours.

 Photo below, Logie House, Logie Steading, near Forres Moray - a wee summer house to protect an eloping couple from the rain!